ember-codemods/ember-cli-htmlbars-inline-precompile-codemod/transforms/convert-htmlbars-import/README.md

 ## Usage

 ```
-npx ember-cli-htmlbars-inline-precompile-codemod convert-htmlbars-import path/of/files/ or/some**/*glob.js
+npx ember-cli-htmlbars-inline-precompile-codemod path/of/files/ or/some**/*glob.js

 # or

 yarn global add ember-cli-htmlbars-inline-precompile-codemod
-ember-cli-htmlbars-inline-precompile-codemod convert-htmlbars-import path/of/files/ or/some**/*glob.js
+ember-cli-htmlbars-inline-precompile-codemod path/of/files/ or/some**/*
 ```

 ## Input / Output